 These definitions are NOT as difficult to meet as they sound.
 Insurers often unfairly apply the these terms to justify denial.
-A skilled disability lawyer will find weaknesses in the insurer's position, obtain additional records, and retain experts to prove you meet both the own occupation and any occupation tests of disability.
+A Long Term Disability lawyer will find weaknesses in the insurer's position, obtain additional records, and retain experts to prove you meet both the own occupation and any occupation tests of disability.

-The timelines to appeal and commence a lawsuit are usually different.
+The timelines to appeal and commence a lawsuit are different.
 Even if you have missed the deadline to appeal, you still may be in time to start a lawsuit.
-There are strict deadlines that apply, so you should seek legal advice as soon as possible.
-Michael can advise you on this issue without fee and without obligation.
+There are strict deadlines that apply, however, so you should seek legal advice as soon as possible from a Long Term Disability lawyer.

 Sometimes it makes sense to appeal, such as when new medical information is available that was not part of your initial application.
 But more often than not, appeals fail.
 Keep in mind your appeal is to the same company that denied your claim.
 An appeal usually only results in delay, frustration, and a depletion of your savings.
 In most cases, it is better to commence a lawsuit without appealing.
 Lawsuit success rates are much higher than appeals.

 No. More than 95% of Long Term Disability claims settle without having to go to court.
 In fact, LTD claims have a higher settlement rate, and settle much faster, than most other types of litigation.

 Not all LTD benefits are taxable.
 If you do have a taxable plan, and a lawsuit results in a settlement, generally only payment of past disability benefits are taxed.
 If the settlement includes payment of benefits into the future, as most settlements do, that portion is not taxable.

 In some circumstances unionized employees are prohibited from commencing a lawsuit, and must instead proceed in accordance with the collective bargaining agreement.
 There are some exceptions.
 This is a complicated and evolving area of Long Term Disability law that requires legal advice.
 Michael is regularly consulted on this issue, and would be pleased to answer your questions without fee or obligation.